mirochaj/ares/doc/example_pop_sps.rst

 	pl.ylabel(r'$f_{\nu}$')

 .. note :: These spectra correspond to the `BPASS <http://bpass.auckland.ac.nz/>`_ v1.0 models, since that is the
 	default in the ``mirocha2017`` parameter bundle.
+You can switch to *starburst99* by setting ``pop_sed='leitherer1999'``.
+You can also change the stellar metallicity via the ``pop_Z`` parameter.
+If you have a model for metal enrichment, that is possible to supply as well.

 There are many options for outputting photometry in addition to / instead of rest spectra.
 Contact me if you're interested in these features as they are not yet documented.

 Using the ``GalaxyEnsemble`` from within *ARES*
 -----------------------------------------------
-In practice, you may want to leverage the features of the ``GalaxyEnsemble`` object from within an *ARES* simualtion, e.g., the 21-cm signal, metagalactic gackground, or while modeling a population of galaxies and comparing to observed UV luminosity functions or stellar mass functions.
+In practice, you may want to leverage the features of the ``GalaxyEnsemble`` object from within an *ARES* simulation, e.g., the 21-cm signal, metagalactic gackground, or while modeling a population of galaxies and comparing to observed UV luminosity functions or stellar mass functions.

 Once again, contact me if you're interested in these features as they are not yet documented.